Let us go back to the beginning…

 In the spring of 2009, McCoy Bus Service and Tours opened their second office in Belleville, Ontario about 80 Kilometers west of Kingston.
 The Belleville office has three staff members and is located at 81 Millennium Parkway.
 In addition to the Belleville office location there is equipment parked in Belleville and used on a daily basis.

-In the spring of 2010, McCoy Bus Service moved two buses to Ottawa to provide a daily shuttle service from the City of Ottawa to the Rideau Carleton Raceway & Slots casino located just south of the city.
+In the spring of 2010, McCoy Bus Service moved two buses to Ottawa to provide a daily shuttle service from the City of Ottawa to the Rideau Carlton Raceway & Slots casino located just south of the city.

 Today McCoy Bus Service & Tours and Kingston Fleet & Auto Service employ almost 80 full and part-time people.
 The company operates over 30 vehicles spread between 3 cities in eastern Ontario.